 How much is the ferry from Paros to Athens?

 On Ferryhopper, you can find all available offers for the ferry trip to Athens from Paros.
-Take a look at our ferry routes, find the lowest prices, and book your ferry tickets on Ferryhopper at no extra cost.
+Take a look at our ferry routes, find the lowest prices and book your ferry tickets on Ferryhopper with no hidden fees.

-Traveling from Paros to Athens by ferry is easy, comfortable, and you can take advantage of lower-cost ferry tickets thanks to the available discounts.
+Take advantage of the available discounts and travel by ferry from Paros to Athens with lower-cost ferry tickets.
 The ferry companies offer discounts of up to 50% to the following passenger categories:

 - Children from 5 to 10 years old

 - Permanent residents of islands (holders of Unique Islander Number)

 - People with disabilities and their accompanying persons

 Note: infants and children up to 3 years travel for free.
 However, keep in mind that available discounts may vary depending on the company you’re traveling with.

 Ferry Route Info